ionic-team/ionic-framework/BREAKING.md

 2. `--border-radius` has been replaced.
 3. Theme classes (`ion-thumbnail.md`, `ion-thumbnail.ios`) are no longer supported.

-<h5>Removed CSS variables</h5>
+<h5>Replaced CSS variables</h5>

-`--size` and `--border-radius` have been removed.
+`--size` and `--border-radius` have been replaced.
 Use the new token structure for global styles, or the corresponding CSS variable for component-specific overrides:

 | Old (8.x) | New token (global) | New CSS variable (component-specific) |
 |---|---|---|